mtthwmsn/progressbar/README.md

 });

 ```
-*This method will have no effects (and callback will not be executed) if the
+*This method will have no effect (and callback will not be executed) if the
 progress bar is still at the start.*

 ### `pick(int stepNumber, fn callback())`

 Use `pick()` to move the progress bar to the requested `stepNumber`.
-The
+Provide
-following example moves the progress bar to step 2.
+zero-based index for `stepNumber`.

 ```js
 document.getElementById('progressbar').pick(1);